SAML

 2. IdPMetaDataURL

-If you provide values for the above constants, the SAML module will automatically generate the required/default additional configurations with the help of Default_CreateIDPConfiguration microflow.
+If you provide values for the above constants, the SAML module will automatically generate the required/default additional configurations with the help of the Default_CreateIDPConfiguration microflow.

 Deploy the Application and Login with SSO